Security-Onion-Solutions/securityonion-docs/hardware.rst

 For best performance, over provision RAM so that you can fully disable swap.

-The following RAM estimates are a rough guideline and assume that you're going to be running Snort/Suricata, Zeek, and Stenographer (full packet capture) and want to minimize/eliminate packet loss.
+The following RAM estimates are a rough guideline and assume that you're going to be running Suricata, Zeek, and Stenographer (full packet capture) and want to minimize/eliminate packet loss.
 Your mileage may vary!

 If you just want to quickly evaluate Security Onion in a VM, the bare minimum amount of RAM needed is 8GB.
 More is obviously better!